zuozhenggh/learning-library/solutions-library/ebs-move-improve/provision/provision.md

 ## Introduction
 In this lab, we will use the One-Click Provisioning feature of Oracle E-Business Suite Cloud Manager to provision an Oracle E-Business Suite environment.

+Estimated Lab Time: 45 minutes

-Watch the short video to provision Oracle E-Business Suite using cloud manager.
+Watch this short video to preview how to provision Oracle E-Business Suite using cloud manager.

 [](youtube:Y2VvbSsK6K8)

-Estimated Lab Time: 45 minutes

 ### Objectives
 * Enable and Set Oracle E-Business Suite Account Passwords